SydneyOwl/OsNotifications-net6/README.md

 Your app must be running from a proper macOS bundle.

-- Always call `RequestNotificationPermission` before scheduling any notifications.
+- (optional) call `RequestNotificationPermission` before scheduling any notifications.
 The system prompts the user only on the very first call, and stores the response permanently.
 Subsequent calls (even across app restarts) return immediately without prompting.
 - The user may change authorization at any time in system settings.
 You can safely call this method repeatedly — it will never show the prompt again after the first time.